devikaghadi02/hospital-readmission-prediction/README.md

 # Predicting Hospital Readmission for Diabetic Patients

 ## Project Overview
 This project aims to predict hospital readmissions within 30 days for diabetic patients using a medical claims dataset.
 High readmission rates are a critical issue in healthcare, indicating poor care quality and increasing costs.
-The Hospital Readmissions Reduction Program (HRRP) penalizes hospitals for excessive readmissions, with diabetic patient readmissions costing $41 billion in 2011.
+The Hospital Readmissions Reduction Program (HRRP) penalizes hospitals for excessive readmissions, with diabetic patient readmissions costing $41 billion.
 This project addresses two key objectives:

 1. **Identify the strongest predictors** of hospital readmission for diabetic patients.
 2. **Develop an accurate predictive model** using a limited set of features.